testsigmahq/testsigma-docs/src/pages/docs/test-data/create-data-profiles.md

 ---
 title: "Create Test Data Profiles"
-metadesc: "How to create test data profiles that can be used in a test case in Testsigma."
+meta_desc: "How to create test data profiles that can be used in a test case in Testsigma."
 order: 5.21
 page_id: "Create Test Data Profiles"
 warning: false